trailofbits/algo/docs/TROUBLESHOOTING.md

 ```

 You may be trying to run Algo with Python3.
 Algo uses [Ansible](https://github.com/ansible/ansible) which has issues with Python3, although this situation is improving over time.
 Try running Algo with Python2 to fix this issue.
 Open your terminal and `cd` to the directory with Algo, then run: ``virtualenv -p `which python2.7` env && source env/bin/activate && pip install -r requirements.txt``

+### 7. The region you want is not available

+You want to install Algo to a specific region in a cloud provider, but that region is not available in the list give to you by the installer.
+In that case, you should [file an issue](https://github.com/trailofbits/algo/issues/new).
+Cloud providers add new regions on a regular basis and we don't always keep up.
+File an issue and give us information about what region is missing and we'll add it.

 ### I have a problem not covered here